aurimas13/Communication-of-Services/README.md

 ------

 The program communicates between two events - [Event Consumer](#event-consumer) & [Event Propagator](#event-propagator).
 The created Event Consumer program is a FLASK API that receives requests from Event Propagator program.
-This repository contains **modules** like [main.py](https://github.com/aurimas13/Communication-of-services/blob/main/EventConsumer/main.py) that runs the Event Consumer event and [propagate.py](https://github.com/aurimas13/Communication-of-services/blob/main/EventPropagator/propagate.py)that runs Event Propagator event.
+This repository contains **modules** like [main.py](https://github.com/aurimas13/Communication-of-services/blob/main/EventConsumer/main.py) that runs the Event Consumer event and
+[propagate.py](https://github.com/aurimas13/Communication-of-services/blob/main/EventPropagator/propagate.py) that runs Event Propagator event.
 Please refer to [Requirements](#requirements) for importing libraries, packages and additional modules before looking at the [Usage](#usage) of the app or [Functions](#functions), [Tests](#tests) and other fields.

 # Table of contents